VA Disability Blueprint

 Be Specific in Your Claim Language

-Instead of writing 'back problems,' specify 'lumbar spine degenerative disc disease, service-connected, worsening since [year].'
-This level of specificity not only strengthens your VA claim but also aids in establishing a clear nexus letter, helping raters connect your condition to service for disability benefits.
+Instead of simply stating 'back problems,' specify 'lumbar spine degenerative disc disease, service-connected, worsening since [year].'
+This level of specificity not only strengthens your VA claims process but also aids in establishing a clear nexus letter, which helps raters connect your condition to service for veterans benefits in the VA Disability Blueprint.

 Get a Strong Nexus Letter